shatadev/gd-promise/README.md

 above.

-Run them with [GUT 9](https://github.com/bitwes/Gut) pointed at `res://addons/gd-promise/test/unit/`.
+Run them with [GUT 9](https://github.com/bitwes/Gut) pointed at `res://test/unit/` (or wherever you've placed the test files in your project).

 ## Alternatives
 [GodotPromise](https://github.com/SoulsTogetherX/GodotPromise) by SoulsTogetherX

 [godot-promise](https://github.com/TheWalruzz/godot-promise) by TheWalruzz

-## AI Disclosure
+## LLM Disclosure
-Yes, some artificial intelligence was used in the creation of this addon.
 An LLM was used to generate:
 - Gut tests
 - Example scripts
 - Documentation and README